 Please get in touch if you are interested in volunteering with us or would like to support our initiative in some other way.

 English, Portuguese.
 Macua

-Food provided is breakfast everyday and a big lunch 6 days a week.
-This is generally sufficient with perhaps a light snack at own expense in the evening
+Food provided is healthy breakfast everyday and a big lunch 6 days a week.
+This is generally enough with perhaps a light snack at own expense in the evening

 Limited internet access

 We have pets

 We are smokers

 These are extra optional ratings when members leave feedback.
 The average rating left for each option is displayed.